to Weight Loss Surgery (WLS)

 Loss Surgery Advice

-obesity and wish to explore your options for surgical treatment,
+morbid or malignant obesity and wish to explore your options for

-to enhance appearance.
-Typical cosmetic procedures are breast enlargement
+normal body structures to enhance appearance.
+Typical cosmetic procedures

 Surgery vs. Liposuction

-(like tummy tuck, body lift, mini-tummy luck) and liposuction
+surgeries (like tummy tuck, body lift, mini-tummy luck) and

-is that plastic surgery removes excess fat, loose skin and tightens
+plastic surgery removes excess fat, loose skin and tightens muscles,

 Georgia - Illinois